 I had a few “senior” mentors.
 A “senior” mentor is a mentor who is doing the things that you want to do in your career.
 They have been in their position for many years and have senior level expertise.
 A “senior” mentor is a great mentor to have because you be able to learn what to expect in a few years.
 I like talking to my “senior” mentors and listening to their career journeys because it gives me hope.
 I have met the majority of my “senior” mentors through networking and informational interviews.

 Self-mentoring is mentoring yourself using books, articles or any other information you find that will help you in your career.
 Self-mentoring is something that everyone should at least try once.
 The first tool you will need to self-mentor is the myIDP tool.

 The process of finding the right mentor(s) takes time.
 While I was self-mentoring I learned more about my strengths and weaknesses.
 This helped me with my career journey and learn how to be a better mentee and mentor.

-I started Mademoiselle Scientist as a way to bring together the resources and my experiences that have helped me.
-My blog posts are tips and tricks that I wish I would have known while I was in college, graduate school and working as an early career scientist.
-My “reason”, “season”, “lifetime”, “peer”, “senior” and self-mentoring experiences all were learning mentoring experiences and I encourage you all to find these types of mentors.
+I started Mademoiselle Scientist as a way to bring together the resources to help the next generation of scientists.
+My posts are tips that I wish I would have known while I was in college, graduate school and working as an early career scientist.
+My “reason”, “season”, “lifetime”, “near peer”, “senior” and self-mentoring experiences all were learning mentoring experiences and I encourage you all to find these types of mentors.